Norakuro

-History
+Media

+Manga

 In the original story, the central character Norakuro was a soldier serving in an army of dogs called the "fierce dogs regiment" (猛犬連隊, mōken-rentai).
 The strip's publication began in Kodansha's Shōnen Kurabu in 1931, and was based on the Imperial Japanese Army of the time; the manga artist, Suihō Tagawa, had served in the Imperial Army from 1919 to 1922.
-Norakuro was gradually promoted from private to captain in the stories, which began as humorous episodes, but eventually developed into propaganda tales of military exploits against the "pigs army" on the "continent" - a thinly-veiled reference to the Second Sino-Japanese War.
+Norakuro was gradually promoted from private to captain in the stories, which began as humorous episodes, but eventually developed into propaganda tales of military exploits against the "pigs army" on the "continent" - a thinly veiled reference to the Second Sino-Japanese War.
+The series became a hit in Japan; Shonen Kurabu's circulation was of 750.000 in 1936, and several Norakuro-themed merchandise (toys, stationery and other products - licensed or not) were sold.
+Kimihiko Nakamura argues that "Norakuro connected children with the war and became a representative of wartime children's culture as an unofficial propaganda hero."

 Serialization of Norakuro stopped in 1941 for wartime austerity reasons.
 After the war, due to the popularity of the strip, the character returned in various guises, including a sumo wrestler and a botanist.